meldontaragon/cdw-unit-cell-generator/README.md

 work on any Linux/UNIX system that can meet these requirements but I can offer no guarantees.
 I suspect (but have not tested) that this could be compiled on Cygwin or any other system with a C++ compiler if one so desired.
+If another C++ compiler is used it is very likely that the current compiler options will need to be changed.
+This program does not use any special libraries so it should suffice to pass the include and source directories (`./src` and `./inc`).

-Currently I have used this on Ubuntu 16.04, and CentOS 6.6 (the Michigan State University High Performance Computing Center)
+Currently I have used this on Ubuntu 16.04, and CentOS 6.6.

 Dependencies:

-+ GNU g++ 4.6.4
++ GNU g++ 4.4.7
 + GNU Make 3.81 (again, this is what I have run it with but I suspect it would work with an earlier version)
 + GNU bash 4.1.2 (same as above)